-- 106. No one can become a Director or if a serving Director ceases to be eligible to serve if: - (a) That Person ceases to be a Member of the Society, if they have been elected by and from the Members. - (b) That Person is disqualified by law from acting as a Director. - (c) Following an investigation, that Person is removed from the Board for conduct detrimental to the interests of the Society by a resolution of the Board, passed by 75% of the Directors Present, including those not Present in Person, excluding the Director whose removal is proposed at a Board Meeting at which reasonable notice of the purpose of the meeting has been provided to all Directors. - (d) That Person is disqualified from acting as a trustee by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of those provisions). - (e) That Person is an undischarged bankrupt. - (f) In the written opinion, given to the Society, of a registered medical practitioner treating that Person, the Person concerned has become physically or mentally incapable of acting as a Director and may remain so for more than three months. - (g) It would result in that Person serving concurrently with a Connected Person.
+- 108. No one can become a Director or if a serving Director ceases to be eligible to serve if: - (a) Where that Person is appointed by an organisation and the organisation they are appointed by removes their endorsement of them. - (b) Where that Person is appointed by an organisation and the organisation they are appointed by ceases to exist. - (c) That Person ceases to be a Member of the Society, if they have been elected by and from the Members. - (d) That Person is disqualified by law from acting as a Director. - (e) Following an investigation, that Person is removed from the Board for conduct detrimental to the interests of the Society by a resolution of the Board, passed by 75% of the Directors Present, including those not Present in Person, excluding the Director whose removal is proposed at a Board Meeting at which reasonable notice of the purpose of the meeting has been provided to all Directors. - (f) That Person is disqualified from acting as a trustee by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of those provisions). - (g) That Person fails to meet the fit and proper person test under the Finance Act 2010 and/or refuses to sign a declaration, as required by the Society confirming that they are fit and proper person. - (h) That Person is an undischarged bankrupt. - (i) In the written opinion, given to the Society, of a registered medical practitioner treating that Person, the Person concerned has become physically or mentally incapable of acting as a Director and may remain so for more than three months. - (j) It would result in that Person serving concurrently with a Connected Person.